MicrosoftDocs/azure-dev-docs/articles/includes/choosing-the-right-azure-tool.md

 Azure PowerShell is a PowerShell module.
 If you work primarily with Windows systems, Azure PowerShell is a natural fit.
 Commands follow a verb-noun naming scheme and data is returned as objects.

-Choose the tool that uses your experience, and shortens your learning curve.
+Choose the tool that uses your experience and shortens your learning curve.
 Take advantage of [Microsoft learning](https://docs.microsoft.com/learn/paths/manage-resources-in-azure) to become proficient at managing Azure at the command line.

-With that said, exercising a growth mindset will only improve your abilities.
+With that said, being open-minded will only improve your abilities.
 Use a different tool when it makes sense.

 **Note**: